CantoroMC/dotfiles/deploy/note/README.md

 ( requires AUR `scotch-git` and base `cgal` and `paraview` )

 #### Matlab
-can be installed by donwloading it and run the installer with administrator privileges The temp directory may run out of space so you can
+can be installed by downloading it and run the installer with administrator privileges The temp directory may run out of space so you can
 ```sh
 mkdir "$HOME/matlabdl"